snsupratim/Multilingual-Chatbot/basic-implementation/README.md

-# 🌾 Multilingual Farmer Assistance Chatbot
+# 🌾 Multilingual Assistance Chatbot

-A secure multilingual chatbot system designed to assist farmers in their native language.
+A secure multilingual chatbot system designed to assist people in their native language.
 The project consists of a **FastAPI backend** for chat generation and translation, and a **React frontend** chat widget for user interaction.
 The backend leverages the **Sarvam AI platform** and is secured using a custom **API key**.

 ---